South Carolina relapse prevention

-Relapse is a process that may begin months before the actual event of using or drinking.
-This process happens in three distinct phases: emotional relapse, mental relapse, and physical relapse.
+BriteLife's South Carolina relapse prevention is aimed at providing clients with the tools they need to combat addiction triggers.
+Moreover, we get clients immersed in our wellness programs for overall health and wellbeing.
+Addiction relapse happens in three distinct phases: emotional relapse, mental relapse, and physical relapse.
 During an emotional relapse, one has no intention of using drugs, but their emotions and behaviors create the opportunity for one.
 The signs of emotional relapse include stop going to 12-step meetings, isolating from support network, and being overwhelmed by stress and anxiety.

 In mental relapse, an individual may find themselves in a quandary on whether to return to drug use.
 One may daydream about using drugs and hang out with people who abuse drugs.
 Additionally, some people romanticize their past use and lie about exhibiting the signs of a relapse.
 Failure to apply relapse prevention techniques when experiencing emotional and mental stages may result in using again.
 The physical relapse phase is exactly how it sounds: the act of using or drinking.